 In the late ’80s, a young MBA graduate who returned to India from the USA after completing his degree in Real Estate Financing was all set to join his family business.
 Achal Bakeri already had a well-established real estate company waiting for him to lead.
 (Life toh set thi, right?).
 Where others seek something like this, Achal’s only problem was- he didn’t want his ‘already’ successful family business but was in search of building something of his own from scratch.

 But what?
 It was still a question.

-Just a year later the wealthy Bakeri family moved to a new home.
-It was summer and a bad one! (just think about the month of May in India!)
+Just a year later, the wealthy Bakeri family moved to a new home.
+It was summer and a bad one! (just think about May in India!)
 But all thanks to the rough summer, as it was the time, Bakeri was introduced to the Air coolers.
 But wait!!
 They were huge & noisy.

 (Pro tip: One of the mental models of successful businessmen is- They want to point out problems & fix them with their business.)

 The problem with the Air coolers back then was, that they were ugly, huge, noisy and whatnot.
 So yes, Achal was ready to fix it because he had just discovered his business idea- The manufacturing of a ‘better’ Air Cooler.

 As soon as the idea hit his mind, he began working on it by bringing a few coolers from the market to understand how they worked.
 After intense research and working with some professionals a cooler was developed that resembled an AC.
 That’s how SYMPHONY was born. 🚀

 But what do I mean when I say- A cooler that resembled AC?